Ir(Irse) and Gerund

 Ir(Irse) + gerund is a very common construction in Spanish.
 It’s similar to the construction of Estar + gerund in that it implies an action taking place, however Ir + gerund is generally meant to give the sense of an action gradually unfolding, little by little, over time.

-To better understand how to use Ir + gerund in a Spanish conversation, we’ve pulled out a selection of lessons from our bonus study guides, which accompany our podcasts.
+To better understand how to use Ir + gerund in a Spanish conversation, we’ve pulled out a selection of lessons from our bonus study guides.

 Listen to the discussion